Coretta Scott King: House bombing

-On January 30, 1956, Coretta and Dexter congregation member Roscoe Williams's wife Mary Lucy heard the "sound of a brick striking the concrete floor of the front porch."
+On January 30, 1956, Coretta and Dexter congregation member Roscoe Williams' wife Mary Lucy heard the "sound of a brick striking the concrete floor of the front porch."
 Coretta suggested that the two women get out of the front room and went into the guest room, as the house was disturbed by an explosion which caused the house to rock and fill the front room with smoke and shattered glass.
 The two went to the rear of the home, where Yolanda was sleeping and Coretta called the First Baptist Church and reported the bombing to the woman who answered the phone.
 Martin returned to their home, and upon finding Coretta and his daughter unharmed, went outside.
 He was confronted by an angry crowd of his supporters, who had brought guns.
 He was able to turn them away with an impromptu speech.

 A white man was reported by a lone witness to have walked halfway up to King's door and thrown something against the door before running back to his car and speeding off.
 Ernest Walters, the lone witness, did not manage to get the license plate number because of how quickly the events transpired.
 Both of the couple's fathers contacted them over the bombing.
-The two arrived nearly at the same time, along with her husband's mother and brother.
+The two arrived nearly at the same time, along with her Martin Luther King's mother and brother.
 Coretta's father Obie said he would take her and her daughter back to Marion if his son-in-law did not take them to Atlanta.
 Coretta refused the proclamation and insisted on staying with her husband.
 Despite Martin Sr. also advocating that she leave with her father, King persisted in leaving with him.
 Author Octavia B. Vivian wrote "That night Coretta lost her fear of dying.
 She committed herself more deeply to the freedom struggle, as Martin had done four days previously when jailed for the first time in his life."
 Coretta would later call it the first time she realized "how much I meant to Martin in terms of supporting him in what he was doing".